Should You Buy A 3D Printer?

 I’ve seen way too many people buying a 3D printer, only for it to gather dust as they couldn’t be bothered to try new creations.
 Just like any hobby, 3D printing will take time and effort, so make sure you can first afford a decent machine as well as set time aside to produce some quality works of art.

 On the other hand, if you are buying one for your business, you need to avoid making objects that you think will increase sales.
 “If I make this 3D-printed donut, we’ll be rich” will not your aspiring bakery career, so first do your research into what careers benefit from 3D printers.

 Yes, a 3D printer is just one device that you can place on your table and then start printing till your heart’s content.
 But the thing is – and it’s the reason why so many people get a 3D printer in the first place – is that you can modify or create your own 3D models.
 If you have no idea how to use 3D-modelling software on your computer, then a 3D printer could end up being a waste of money.

 The first thing you’ll probably do is print all the neat objects out there on the internet, but the fun will die off quickly.
 Next you’ll want to start designing objects that you have designed, and without proper knowledge, it can get extremely time and money consuming.
 Be prepared by doing as much research as you can, before you buy a 3D printer to know what software you’ll want to use and exactly how to use it.

-3D printing is still in the early phases, so mistakes will happen and things will go wrong.
-However, the first step is knowing that a 3D printer is going to suit your needs.
+3D Printing is still in the early phases, so mistakes will happen and things will go wrong.
+However, the first step is knowing if a 3D printer is going to suit your needs.
 So rather save time, and of course money, and prepare yourself fully before making the investment.
-Don’t just do it because you want one thing you saw on the internet, do it because you can see yourself making new objects from scratch in a few months time and will help make 3D printing become your number one passion/career opportunity.
+Don’t just do it because you can see yourself making new objects from scratch in a few months time and will help make 3D printing become your number one passion/career opportunity.